 Watch On Demand Programming

 As long as whatever took out your dish didn’t fry your receiver and take down your internet connection, you should be able to get on demand programming from your DVR.
 This is possible because on-demand programming comes through your internet connection, not from the satellite dish.
 You’ll need a DVR because the programs download to the hard drive, they do not technically stream live.
+So as long as your equipment is connected to the internet, it should work.

 Use your phone or tablet